sunpy/sunpy.org/project/affiliated.rst

 Steps for Getting Existing Packages Reviewed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Existing affiliated packages will be reviewed once per year by the :ref:`role_affiliated-liaison` to ensure the review is current.
-Developers may challenge a new review which requires the liaison to get an independent reviewer to perform the review.
+Developers may challenge a new review, which then requires the liaison to get an independent reviewer to perform the review.

-Existing provisional affiliated will be reviewed once per year by the :ref:`role_affiliated-liaison`.
+Existing provisional affiliated packages will be reviewed once per year by the :ref:`role_affiliated-liaison`.
 They must still be working towards meeting the rest of the review criteria.

 Acknowledgements